 5. Get Some Practice in

 Of the various things to do in a lockdown, practicing photography at home with your DSLR can significantly improve your skills.
-Master the technique of shallow depth of field, an important skill in portrait photography that helps you blur out the background and put all the focus on your subject.
+Master the technique of shallow depth of field in photography, an important skill in portrait photography that helps you blur out the background and put all the focus on your subject.

 When practicing DSLR photography at home, you need to open your camera’s aperture as wide as possible and place the subject at a significant distance from the background.
 Then, place your camera close to them and take a photo!
 This is guaranteed to give you that blurred background and focused picture.